-- Harassment, intimidation or discrimination in any form.
+- Harassment, intimidation, or discrimination in any form.
 Harassment includes speech or behavior that is not welcome or is personally offensive.
-Behavior that is acceptable to one person may not be acceptable to another, so use discretion to be sure respect is communicated.
+Behavior that is acceptable to one person may not be acceptable to another, so use discretion to be certain respect is communicated.
 Harassment intended in a joking manner still constitutes unacceptable behavior.
-If the recipient feels like something is harassment, it is harassment, regardless of intent.

-- Physical or verbal abuse of any attendee, speaker, volunteer, exhibitor, ESA staff member, service provider or other meeting guest
+- Physical or verbal abuse of any participant

-- Recording or taking photographs of another individual’s oral presentation or poster without the explicit permission of that individual and of ESA
+- Harassing photography or recording, including taking photographs or recording of another individual’s oral presentation or poster without the explicit permission of that individual and of ESA